Escher.gif (426 bytes)

 Length 208.5 ft.
 Breadth 29.3 ft.
 Depth 16.2 ft.
 Gross tonnage 868

-Designed and built as a cable repair ship for the West India and Panama Telegraph Company and based in the Caribbean until 1902.
+Designed and built as a cable repair ship for the West India and Panama Telegraph Company and based in the Caribbean until its loss in 1902.

 On the 8th May 1902 CS Grappler was working off St. Pierre, Martinique, when Mount Pelée erupted.
 Grappler and seventeen other vessels were lost with all hands and the town of St. Pierre was completely destroyed.